-TIFIA includes a rolling application process; contact your state DOT or metropolitan planning organization (MPO) for more information.
+TIFIA includes a rolling application process; contact the U.S. Department of Transportation’s Build America Bureau for additional information.

-The TIFIA Program provides federal credit assistance to eligible surface transportation projects, including highway, transit, intercity passenger rail, some types of freight rail and intermodal freight transfer facilities.
-The program is designed to fill market gaps and leverage substantial private co-investment by providing projects with supplemental or subordinate debt.
+The TIFIA Program provides federal credit assistance to eligible surface transportation projects, including the construction of transit, intercity bus and intercity passenger rail facilities, as well as transit-oriented development.
+The program is designed to fill market gaps and leverage substantial private co-investment by providing projects with supplemental, subordinate investment.

 The TIFIA credit program provides three types of financial assistance:

 - Secured loans are direct federal loans to project sponsors offering flexible repayment terms and providing combined construction and permanent financing of capital costs.

 - Loan guarantees provide full-faith-and-credit guarantees by the federal government and guarantee a borrower’s repayments to a non-federal lender.

 - Lines of credit are contingent sources of funding in the form of federal loans that may be drawn upon to supplement project revenues, if needed, during the first 10 years of project operations.